 The Promoting Alternative Thinking Strategies (PATHS) curriculum is taught by Carbondale K-3 teachers.
 The PATHS program is grounded in the science of children's brain development, which has determined that children experience and react to strong emotions before developing the cognitive abilities to verbalize them.
 The PATHS program's practical, effective strategies teach children how to label their feelings and apply self-control strategies, leading to significant improvements in coping skills, classroom behavior, and verbal fluency.

 The Strengthening Families Program: for Parents and Youth 10-14 (SFP 10-14) is offered annually to 5th and 6th graders and their parents.
 This program features a concurrent parent-only and youth-only hour long segment, followed by an hour long joint family segment.
 Interactive sessions include role playing, discussions, learning games and family projects.
 The SFP: 10-14 is taught to a group of 8 to 13 families over a period of seven weeks.
-The Carbondale PROSPER Team offers the SFP: 10-14 on Sundays and Thursdays from 5:30 – 8:00 p.m. in the fall during October – November.
-It is also offered in the winter from February – April on the same nights.
+The Carbondale PROSPER Team offers the SFP: 10-14 on Sundays and a week night from 5:30 – 8:00 p.m. in the fall and winter.
 Free meals, child care and transportation assistance (if needed) are provided.

 These programs have been carefully selected based on compelling scientific evidence that they are effective for helping youth lead successful lives.
 To ensure that these programs are implemented as designed year after year, the PROSPER Team receives guidance from Penn State Extension and prevention researchers at PSU’s Prevention Research Center.